 No sorghum flour:

 Sorghum is a cereal grain that originated in Africa about 5000 years ago, where it continues to be an important food source due to it’s nutritionally high protein and fiber content and pleasant taste.
-However, its proteins cross-link when cooked, making it a rare product that becomes more difficult to digest, not less, when cooked.
+However, its proteins cross-link when cooked, making it a rare ingredient that becomes more difficult to digest, not less, when cooked.
 The US is the largest producer of sorghum today and uses it primarily for animal feed.
 No wonder it often gives humans a tummy ache!